Special data types

 → would set the font size to 40px

-If the value starts with
+If the value starts with line-height:

 → would set the Line Height to 'Auto'line-height:40